felix-u/bici/README.md

 The `bici` CPU is 8-bit, with 16-bit operations.
 It has 64kb of memory and two 256-byte stacks: a working stack, for intermediate values and parameters, and a return stack which in practice is used as a call stack.

 `bici` has 35 opcodes.
-Each instruction is one byte, with a layout as follows:
+Each instruction is one byte, consisting of a 5-bit opcode and 3 mode bits:
 ```cpp
 bits {
     opcode: 5